nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Bugtraq-links-to-issue-trackers-.md

 # Bugtraq (links to issue trackers)

-Git Bugtraq is a [de-facto standard](https://github.com/mstrap/bugtraq) configuration file added into your Git Repository, enabling integration between tools such as SmartGit and common Bug Tracking tools such as JIRA or GitHub issues.
+Git Bugtraq is a [de-facto standard](https://github.com/mstrap/bugtraq) configuration file added into your Git Repository, enabling integration between tools such as SmartGit and common web-based Bug Tracking tools such as JIRA, GitHub Issues, or Azure DevOps boards.

-If you have set up a *Bugtraq Configuration*, SmartGit will detect issue IDs in commit messages and display links to the issue tracker in this case.
+If you have set up *Bugtraq Configuration* for your repository, SmartGit will detect issue IDs embedded in commit messages and display hyperlinks allowing you to quickly open the linked issue Id in the Bug tracking tool's website.

 The Bugtraq configuration is stored either in the `.gitbugtraq` file in your repository root (for all users of the repository) or in your repositories' `.git/config` (just for you).

-It consists of a named `bugtraq` section which basically defines a regular expression to match issue IDs in your commit message and an URL template to open when clicking at such an issue link.
+The configuration file consists of a named `bugtraq` section, where a regular expression can be defined to match issue IDs in your commit messages, and a URL template used to create the clickable hyperlink to the specific linked Issue id in the website.

-#### Example

->
->
->
+In most web issue tracking tools, you can determine the url template by clicking on an issue, and then copying the resultant URL from the browser address bar.
+You can then substitute the specific issue id with the `%BUGID%` token as per the below examples.

+## Examples

+#### JIRA - repository linked to a single JIRA project
->An example configuration for the *JIRA* issue tracker at URL
+> An example configuration for the *JIRA* issue tracker at URL
 > `https://host/jira` for a project called 'SG' looks like the following.
 >
->
->
 >``` text
 >[bugtraq "jira"]
 > url = https://host/jira/browse/SG-%BUGID%
-> logRegex = SG-(\\d+)
+> logregex = SG-(\\d+)
 >```

->
->
->
->The above example will make only the issue numbers as links (i.e.
+The above example will make only the issue numbers as links (i.e. without `SG-`).
-> without `SG-`).
-Alternatively, if you want to have the entire issue ID
-> as link (i.e. with `SG-`), you may use:
+Alternatively, if you want to have the entire issue ID as the link (i.e. with `SG-`), you may use:
->
->
->

 >``` text
 >[bugtraq "jira"]
 > url = https://host/jira/browse/%BUGID%
 > loglinkregex = SG-\\d+
 > logregex = \\d+
 >```

->
->
->
+#### JIRA - repository linked to a multiple JIRA projects

->For multiple *JIRA* projects, a configuration could look like:
+For multiple *JIRA* projects, a configuration could look like:
->
->

 >
 >``` text
 >[bugtraq "jira"]